 The Lake District is always one of the top destinations in the UK for nature lovers, whether you’re visiting from abroad or doing a staycation.
-Nature lovers have a great selection of activities, as it’s such a wonderful area of natural beauty.
-Get out of your hostel or tent and make sure to try these activities, all of which I can recommend from personal experience and being a local.
+Nature lovers have a great selection of outdoor activities in the Lake District, as it’s such a wonderful area of natural beauty.
+Get out of your hostel or tent and make sure to try these outdoor activities, all of which I can recommend from personal experience and being a local.

 This is the Lake District, after all!
 Windermere is both the biggest and the most popular of the lakes, so it’s a perfect spot to rent a boat for the day.
 Whether you drive it yourself or get someone else to steer you around, it will offer you a new view of the surrounding landscapes as well as a different way to connect with nature.
 You can also spend some time spotting the various different species of bird that live around the water.